-- J. b.
-A 3D Study Model: Including all proposed improvements, at not less than (1/16) inch = (1) foot showing the relationship of all proposed improvements to the contours of the lot.
-The model must accurately represent the massing of all structures and roof forms as well as the following: - All windows, exterior doors, and skylights (showing the location of all proposed skylights and their orientation to neighboring properties), and the location of the driveway access in relation to the nearest roadway. - 2.1.
-The model shall include enough of the property to visually relate the proposed structure and accessory uses to the natural terrain.
+b.
+3D Study Model: Including all proposed improvements, at not less than (1/16) inch = (1) foot showing the relationship of all proposed improvements to the contours of the lot.
+The model must accurately represent the massing of all structures and roof forms as well as the following:

+All windows, exterior doors, and skylights (showing the location of all proposed skylights and their orientation to neighboring properties), and .the location of the driveway access in relation to the nearest roadway.

+- 1. The model shall include enough of the property to visually relate the proposed structure and accessory uses to the natural terrain. - 2.
+The Applicant's name, architect's name, builder's name, lot number, scale, and north arrow.